ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 The DShot ESC protocol's key advantages are:

 - all values sent to the ESC are checksum-protected
-- clock differences between the ESC and flight controller don't affect flight performance
+- clock differences between the ESC and autopilot don't affect flight performance
 - no need to do any ESC throttle range calibration
 - very high protocol frame rates are supported